 When you decide to go commando, you'll want to wear breathable, moisture-wicking fabrics.
 While cotton is comfy and soft, it's not a quick-drying material, so it's not ideal for sweaty workouts.
 Save your cotton workout gear for Pilates and yoga (not hot or Bikram) workouts, which you won't leave totally drenched.

 Instead, Dr. Horton recommends going for bamboo, nylon or Spandex.
-These materials will pull sweat to the surface of your tights, dry quickly and keep your body (and crotch) sweat-free.
+These materials pull sweat to the surface of your tights, dry quickly and keep your body (and crotch) sweat-free.

 2. Look for a Seamless Construction

-Dr. Horton recommends giving seamless leggings (literally, those without seams) a try because they are flexible and help prevent chafing and camel toe.
+Dr. Horton recommends giving seamless leggings (literally, those without any seams) a try because they are flexible and help prevent chafing and camel toe.
 Seamless leggings also tend to be tag-free so they provide the ultimate comfort and won't irritate the skin.

 But if you don't love the feel of seamless leggings, consider flat-lock seams, which won't bulge out of the fabric and rub on your skin.